18jeffreyma/18jeffreyma.github.io/_pages/about.md

   - /about.html
 ---

-I'm currently a undergraduate at the California Institute of Technology studying Computer Science and BEM (Business, Economics, and Management).
+I'm currently a undergraduate at the [California Institute of Technology (Caltech)](https://www.caltech.edu/) studying Computer Science and BEM (Business, Economics, and Management).

 Interests